 The Company stipulates that suppliers should be selected in an equitable manner (including bidding method) and reciprocal transactions are prohibited.
 If it is necessary to meet with suppliers, at least two people shall be present.
 The Company imposes penalties on and may even dismiss employees who violate the rules.
-The Company requires employees holding special positions to sign agreements and sets the rules of prohibition to prevent employees and cooperation units from bribing related people and stakeholders in work.
+The Company requires certain employees to sign agreements and sets the rules of prohibition to prevent employees and cooperation units from bribing related people and stakeholders in work.